kristenvaccaro/human-ai/assignments.md

 You will participate in the online discussion before each Monday class.
 These discussion questions will evaluate your understanding of -- and ability to apply the concepts from -- the reading assigned for that week's class.

-Write your initial response to the questions/prompts by 3PM Monday, before the start of class.
+Write your response to the questions/prompts by 3PM Monday, before the start of class.
 Online discussions will be assigned on Canvas.
 Your lowest online discussion response score will be dropped automatically.